-If you’re going to use a French Press, we recommend using the lighter roasted ones to prevent getting the bitter roasty flavours that you get from the darker roasted coffees like our espresso blend.
+In this video, Tim shows you how to make French Press coffee.
+When brewing with this method, we recommend using the lighter roasted coffees to prevent getting the bitter roasty flavours that you get from the darker roasted coffees like our espresso blend.
 Following some very simple techniques, we can hopefully help you to produce a consistently good cup of coffee.
-So here goes:
+So here it goes:

 1. Pre-heat your French press by pouring hot water into it.

 2. The rule of thumb is 65 – 70 grams per 1 litre of water.
 The dose will vary according to your taste and the coffee used.

 3. Using some scales, measure your coffee and then grind the coffee.
 We recommend to use a coarseness of the grind like filter ground coffee to make sure you extract enough.

 4. Again by using your scales, place the french press containing the ground coffee on the scales.
 Tare the scale so it reads zero and measure1 litre (963 grams at seal level) of boiling water.
 It is important to ensure all the ground coffee is wet.
 A good way to do this is to pour half of the water first, then stir a little, then pour the rest of the water.
 Do not put the lid / plunger on top until after step 6.

 5. Steep / brew time varies between 4 and 5 minutes.